StephenChips/CLRS-js/README.md

 # CLRS-js

-This repository contains solutions to CLRS, a.k.a, Introduction to Algorithms.
+This repository contains JavaScript solutions to CLRS, a.k.a, Introduction to Algorithms.

-If you find it useful to yourself, please star this repository, and it will be very thankful if you would like to contribute.
-It is welcome to:
+It will be very grateful if you can star this repository, and it will be more grateful if you'd like to contribute.
+You are welcome to:

 1. Point out mistakes and bugs
-2. Write more tests for existing solutions
+2. Add new tests
 3. Add new solutions
 4. Add more detail explanations about solutions

-If you are going to submit a new solution, please make sure to add sufficient tests accordingly!
+P.S.
+If you are going to submit a new solution, make sure to add sufficient tests please!

 > This repository requires node.js version to be 16+